ma7moud111/ewallet-nti-cpp-project/README.md

 This project is created for educational purposes, but not free to modify and distribute as needed except with owner's permission (Mahmoud Sayed - ma7moud111).

-## Contact

-For questions or contributions, please refer to the project documentation or create an issue in the project repository.